Skip to main content

 React Vs Respond

-If you react, you will lose your credibility, whereas if you respond; your credibility will go up.
+If you react, you will lose credibility; however, if you respond, your credibility will increase.

 If you react, you are at the mercy of others, whereas if you respond, you are in control.

-If you react, you hurt yourself and others, whereas if you respond, you neither hurt yourself nor others.
+If you react, you hurt yourself and others, whereas if you respond, you neither harm yourself nor others.

 If you react, your rigidity is exposed, whereas if you respond, your adaptability is seen.